Coarchive/code.colegannon.com/HTMPS/intro.md

 The Closure Compiler is not only good for obfuscating but can optimize load times too.

 Dan's tools make it a pain to read for sure.
 However, there's nothing that a good few hours of grunt work couldn't do to some javascript code that's obfuscated like this.
 It'd be boring though.
-With that, let's move the [Chapter 1](ch1.md)
+With that, let's move to [Chapter 1](ch1.md)